TencentCloud/kubernetes-csi-tencentcloud/README.md

 ## CFS CSI Plugin

 Cloud File Storage (CFS) is a secure and scalable file sharing and storage solution.
-And it can be mount by multi nodes at the same time.
+And it can be mounted by multi nodes at the same time.
 More detail please read [document](/docs/README_CFS.md).

 ## COSFS CSI Plugin

 COSFS is a FUSE filesystem application backed by Tencent Cloud Object Storage(COS).
-COSFS will mount an COS bucket (that has been properly formatted) as a local file system.
+COSFS will mount a COS bucket (that has been properly formatted) as a local file system.
 More detail please read [document](/docs/README_COSFS.md).

 ## Contributing